NREL/gaps/examples/example_users.rst

         "collect_pattern": "PIPELINE"
     }

-We can see a similar ``"execution_control"`` block as before, but this time without a ``"nodes"`` input.
+We can see a similar ``execution_control`` block as before, but this time without a ``nodes`` input.
 This is because collection will be performed on a single node (20 files will be read and compiled into a single output file).
-After filling out the ``"allocation"`` and ``"walltime"`` inputs, we can move onto the multi-year step config, where we repeat this process once more.
+After filling out the ``allocation`` and ``walltime`` inputs, we can move onto the multi-year step config, where we repeat this process once more.